-For the fiscal year 2014, irrigation costs for our agricultural operations were \$0.3 million greater than fiscal year 2013, resulting from pumping more water from wells and basins due to less rainfall.
-Entering the summer season, this trend may continue as we pump more water than our historical averages as demand for limited water supplies increases the cost for such supplies and federal, state and local water delivery infrastructure costs increase to access these limited water supplies.
+For the fiscal year 2014, irrigation costs for our agricultural operations were \$0.3 million greater than fiscal year 2013, resulting from pumping more water from wells and basins due to less rain fall.
+For the nine months ended July 31, 2015, irrigation costs were similar to the same period in fiscal year 2014.
+However, costs may increase as we pump more water than our historical averages and federal, state and local water delivery infrastructure costs, may increase to access these limited water supplies.
+In response to the drought, we have an ongoing plan for irrigation improvements in fiscal year 2015 that includes drilling new wells and upgrading existing wells and irrigation systems.